 God’s power, however, delimits an individual’s power, making it the only entity whose might always makes right.
 Therefore there is a quantitative limit to the natural rights with which an individual can act.

-Thus, however it persists, there can be no difference between fools, madmen, the sane, and those endowed with reason, since whatever an individual does by the laws of its own nature, it does so with sovereign right, within the ambit of god.
+Thus, however it persists, there can be no difference between fools, madmen, the sane, and those endowed with reason, since whatever an individual does by the laws of its own nature, it does so with the sovereign right, within the ambit of god.
 Problems arise only when we interpret god’s will and individual’s action as separable events.
 Within (and technically without) the context of a natural state, any action taken by an individual is to be understood as right insofar as that action coheres with god’s will.
 When in the natural condition an individual cannot violate god’s will vis a vis every action undertaken by an individual in nature occurs by god’s will.

 But, to say that an individual can commit injustice in nature is tantamount to saying god can violate his own will, which is a self-defeating statement.
 An individual will act in such a way that he considers to be conducive to his preservation and in doing so he is acting by nature, which justifies the use of any means necessary to preserve himself.
 But god does no wrong, it cannot wrong, so how can an individual be wrong?

 Then where does it lead to?
 If god’s will is inseparable to an individual’s act, then is god’s identity through an individual himself?
 If god and nature are inseparable, then is nature an embodiment of god itself?
-Or is god a limitless being within whom lies the characteristics of nature and its parts thereof?
+Or is the God a limitless being within whom lies the characteristics of nature and its parts thereof?

-Maybe, god is merely a “being” invented out of sheer human necessity!
+Maybe, god is merely a being invented out of sheer human necessity.